Open Window Software WinFlash Support

 I'm trying to export from WinFlash Educator to my handheld, but the Educator|Export Content... menu item is grayed.
 What's the problem?

 You have probably opened one of the demo files on the main Demo menu that are included with Educator to try out this operation.
 All of these files are in the .flz "compiled" file format which cannot be exported.
-Only source-format files - .fls - can be exported.
+Only source-format files - .fls or .flu - can be exported.
 You can find files with this format in WinFlash Educator's Tutorial directory - these make good candidates for checking the export function.
 If you installed to the default path, these files are located in C:\Documents and Settings\All Users\Documents\ Shared WinFlash Files\Tutorial and are named Onecaps1.fls, Onecaps2.fls, Onecaps3.fls, and Onecaps4.fls.

 I'm trying to use MP3 files in my decks, but I keep getting an error message saying that "Your System Indicates It Doesn't Know How To Play The File...".
 But my MP3 player plays MP3's just fine and I can also play them by double clicking on them in Windows Explorer.
 What's the problem?